-2.3 Probationer: The member of staff will ensure that they: understand the requirements of the role and standards needed; familiarise themselves with College policies and procedures; are self-motivated and take responsibility for identifying any development needs they might have; and work collaboratively with other staff to develop productive networks.
+2.3 Probationer: The member of staff will ensure that they: understand the requirements of the role and standards needed; familiarise themselves with College policies and procedures; are self-motivated and take responsibility for identifying any development needs they might have and work collaboratively with other staff to develop productive networks.

-2.4 Deputy Principal (Performance and Programmes) and Director of Programmes: Identify individuals suitable to undertake mentoring, provide guidance to mentors and assign mentors to new academic staff.
+2.4 Head of School/Department: Identify individuals suitable to undertake mentoring from a list provided by HR, provide guidance to mentors and assign mentors to new academic staff.